vortexman5/vortex/docs_summary/knowledge_ingestion_guide.md

 ## Setting Up the Knowledge Database

 Before ingesting documents, you need to set up a vector database to store the knowledge.
-Follow these steps:
+You can use either a local or remote database setup.

 ### 1. Install Required Dependencies